mitchallen/aframe-maze-component/README.md

 Demo notes:

-* Added a lower birds-eye platform to try to reduce issues with users falling through the floor
+* Lowered or removed birds-eye platform to try to reduce issues with users falling through the floor
+* For birds-eye demos:
  * Start to move forward until you fall onto the lower platform
  * WAIT a second or two - then proceed onto the ground

 * Works fine in Chrome on a Mac
-* Having issues with player falling through floor on iOS for complex demos (keep it simple on mobile)
 * On Windows 10 machine (Lenovo Yoga 710 laptop) can't seem to walk and turn at the same time

+* Physics engine issues:
+ * Having issues with player falling through floor on iOS for complex demos
+ * Keep it simple on mobile, don't have player drop from high position
+ * Play can push through or into objects if determined
+ * If player pushes angled object, could push them right through the floor (like trying to push up against something while standing in sand - but you end up falling to infinity)

 * * *